armin-reichert/statemachine/README.md

 ## Example 3: Pac-Man ghost "AI"

-I use these state machines extensively in my [Pac-Man](https://github.com/armin-reichert/pacman) game implementation, in fact this Pac-man implementation was the main motivation for creating this library.
+I used this state machine library extensively in my [Pac-Man](https://github.com/armin-reichert/pacman) game, in fact this Pac-man implementation was the main motivation for creating this library at all.

 ```java
 brain = StateMachine.beginStateMachine(GhostState.class, PacManGameEvent.class)